THIS LONG AND

 SCROLL

-THE HOUSE IN KARDAMYLI, IN THE GREEK REGION OF MESSENIA, WHERE AUTHOR PATRICH LEIGH FERMOR AND HIS WIFE, PHOTOGRAPHER JOAN EYRES MONSELL, LIVED FOR 40 YEARS.
+THE HOUSE IN KARDAMYLI, IN THE GREEK REGION OF PELOPONNESE, WHERE WRITER PATRICK LEIGH FERMOR AND HIS WIFE, PHOTOGRAPHER JOAN EYRES MONSELL, LIVED FOR FORTY YEARS.

-Today, following its donation by the Leigh Fermors, the house belongs to the Benaki Museum and serves as a center to host visiting scholars and artists, as well as an educational and cultural hub.
+Today, following the Leigh Fermors donation, the house belongs to the Benaki Museum and operates as a center to host scholars and researchers, as well as a venue of educational and cultural activities.

 CHAPTER 1